 There’s no doubt that Sagrada Familia in Barcelona is Antoni Gaudi’s most ambitious and most celebrated work that’s waiting to be completed.
-Though the artist had died long time ago, his vision of the church lives on.
-Construction is still going on but it’s getting to the finish line.
+Though the artist died a long time ago, his vision of the church lives on.
+Construction is still going on, but it’s getting to the finish line.
 After 134 years of construction, the world will be able to see the spectacular Sagrada Familia in its entirety soon.

 Here are 10 Interesting Facts About Sagrada Familia

 2. La Sagrada Familia is based on nature.
 Gaudi abhorred straight lines.
 To him, they’re boring and less appealing.
-If you’re a keen observer, you’ll find trees, water flows, flowers, sunlight, etc. everywhere in the interior.
+If you’re a keen observer, you’ll find trees, water flows, flowers, sunlight, etc., everywhere in the interior.

-3. The Pyramids of Egypt took only 20 years to build but this church is still under construction even after 134 years.
+3. The Pyramids of Egypt took only 20 years to build, but this church is still under construction even after 134 years.
 They said that they’re hoping to have it completed in 2026, Gaudi’s centennial death anniversary.